Noiidor/Noiidor/README.md

 ## About Me

-- Software Engineer with a specialty in backend dev, but with a wide spectrum of interests.
+- I’m a software engineer specializing in backend development, but with a broad range of interests.
-- Entirely self-taught.
-Im constantly studying myself and i like to learn something new every day!
+- I learn new things every day and am extremely curious about new tech, but with great appreciation for older, time-tested things.
-- Interested in backend dev, system dev, gamedev, machine learning, simulations, generative art, and classical engineering.
+- Interested in: backend/systems dev, game dev, ML, simulations, generative art, and classical engineering.
-- I use vim btw.
+  Currently diving deep into systems-level and infrastructure programming.
-- I use NixOS btw.
+- I use Vim (btw) and NixOS (btw).
-- Golang is favorite!
+- Golang is my favorite!
-- Im interested in system-level and infrastruction programming.

 ## I'm currently...
-> Studying more about CS and Golang fundamentals...
+> Studying more about CS and Golang internals...

-> One of my work!
+> One of my projects!
 [Mandelbrot Set Explorer](https://github.com/Noiidor/go-mandelbrot)
 <a href="https://github.com/Noiidor/go-mandelbrot"><img src="./imgs/render3.png" width="800">

 ## Stats